xpack-dev-tools/cmake-xpack/README-RELEASE.md

 - open the `CHANGELOG.md` file
 - check if all previous fixed issues are in
-- add a new entry like _v3.19.2-2 prepared_
+- add a new entry like _v3.19.8-1 prepared_
-- commit commit with a message like _prepare v3.19.2-2_
+- commit with a message like _prepare v3.19.8-1_

 Note: if you missed to update the `CHANGELOG.md` before starting the build, edit the file and rerun the build, it should take only a few minutes to